-Use advanced search to search within PIN 26 by name or by medical complaint.
+Use the search box contained within PIN 26 to search by name or by medical complaint.
 Please note that:

 - record descriptions don’t always show personal details so you might need to see the original document to make sure it relates to the right person

 - the catalogue description of PIN 26 includes an explanation of some medical abbreviations used

 - medical terminology used can be obscure so you might need to check more than one category

 - you can get an overview of pension categories by browsing PIN 26 by hierarchy

 - some records mention a selection code.
 A key to these is in the PIN 26 paper catalogue available in the reading rooms at Kew

 5. Widows’ and dependents’ pension case files: (1910-1932)